Performance Intelligence · Pillar

 Yoodli

-Speech polish Individual skill Prosumer to SMB
+Speech polish Individual skill Scaling into enterprise

 What it answers well.
 How an individual speaker sounds.
 Filler words, pacing, clarity, and confidence on camera.
 Yoodli is a good tool at what it does.
 A wholesaler or an advisor preparing for a high-stakes pitch can use Yoodli as a fast personal feedback loop.
+The company is also scaling enterprise roleplay, including partnerships that extend Yoodli into media training and large education deployments.

-Gong / Chorus
+Gong (with Gong Enable), Chorus

-Conversation capture Call analytics Pipeline inspection
+Conversation capture Call analytics AI Call Reviewer (new adjacent tier)

 What it answers well.
 What happened on the call.
 Who talked, what keywords came up, how long the customer spoke, which competitors were mentioned.
 This is necessary infrastructure for any revenue organization that wants to inspect pipeline quality at the conversation level.
+As of early 2026, Gong has added Gong Enable as a new adjacent tier, which includes AI Call Reviewer.
+AI Call Reviewer analyzes completed calls and grades the rep against a methodology the firm supplies.
+Gong also introduced Gong Assistant, unified account tools, and open interoperability with rival AI systems.
+This is the closest a conversation intelligence platform has come to the language of behavioral grading.

 The Altitude Above the Stack